-This post was inspired by my personal experience, but I later came across a concept in psychology which was very related to it, it is called core beliefs, from cognitive behavioral therapy (CBT).
-I do not plan to explore that concept from CBT perspective (although there may be overlap), I just wanted to share a small summary of my own reflections.
-If you’re interested in that concept, you can look it up for more information.
+This post was inspired by my personal experience, but I later came across a related concept in psychology called core beliefs, from cognitive behavioral therapy (CBT).
+I don’t plan to explore this topic from a CBT perspective (though there is likely some overlap).
+This post is mostly a summary of my own reflections.
+If you’re interested, you can look up core beliefs for more information.

 - Someone believes that breaking a mirror brings bad luck.